 These resources will help you make educated lifestyle, food, and exercise decisions so you can do keto in a way that works for you.

-The books below focus on the science behind keto and other low carb diets.
-They can be an incredible tool no matter where you are in your keto journey.
+The books below focus on the science behind keto and other low-carb diets.
+They can be an incredible tool no matter where you are in your health journey.

 By: Jimmy Moore and Eric C. Westman, M.D.

-If you follow any health blogs, you’ve probably ran across Jimmy Moore and his Livin’ La Vida Low-Carb website and podcast) There, he talks about his dramatic weight loss and how he turned his health around on a ketogenic diet.
+If you follow any health bloggers, you’ve probably come across Jimmy Moore.
+In his Livin’ La Vida Low-Carb website and podcast, he talks about his dramatic weight loss and how he turned his health around on a ketogenic diet.